Shub-Gautam/restaurants-yelp-eateos/README.md

 ### Setting up the project on your local machine:

 - Download the Project on you computer (Download "main" branch , Dont download "feature" branch).
-- Change the MongoDB Uri String in the module and create a database "resdata" and a collection "restaurents".
+- Change the MongoDB Uri String in the .env file and create a database "resdata" and a collection "restaurents".
 - Inside Your project Run command : npm start
 - That's it !, your program is all setup.